Moseco/sagase_dictionary/README.md

 Thanks to the [KanjiVG project](http://kanjivg.tagaini.net/) for the kanji stroke order and kanji component data.

 Thanks to [mifunetoshiro on Github](https://github.com/mifunetoshiro/kanjium) for providing the pitch accent data.

+Thank to [Wiktionary and Wikipedia](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese) for the frequency data.